MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

 1. First, turn off **Subscription required** for your API.

-    To do this, navigate to your API Management instance and select **APIs** from the left-hand menu.
+    Navigate to your API Management instance and select **APIs** from the left-hand menu.
 Then select your API from the list of APIs.
 In the **Settings** tab, find the **Subscription required** checkbox and uncheck it.

     :::image type="content" source="../media/api-management-turn-off-subscription.png" alt-text="Turn off subscription required":::

 2. Next, configure OAuth 2.0.

-    To do this, follow the steps in [Protect an API in Azure API Management using OAuth 2.0 authorization with Azure Active Directory](/azure/api-management/api-management-howto-protect-backend-with-aad#register-an-application-in-azure-ad-to-represent-the-api).
+    Follow the steps in [Protect an API in Azure API Management using OAuth 2.0 authorization with Azure Active Directory](/azure/api-management/api-management-howto-protect-backend-with-aad#register-an-application-in-azure-ad-to-represent-the-api).
 Once you're done with these steps you'll have an Azure AD application with the necessary scopes.

 3. Lastly, [configure a JWT validation policy to pre-authorize requests](/azure/api-management/api-management-howto-protect-backend-with-aad#configure-a-jwt-validation-policy-to-pre-authorize-requests).

     This will ensure that only users with the correct permissions can access your API and underlying Azure OpenAI API.

 Congrats, you've now configured authentication for your Azure OpenAI API with Azure API Management.
 You can now provide users with access to your API by creating users in Azure AD and assigning them the correct permissions.
 For more information, see [Assign a user or group to an enterprise app in Azure Active Directory](/azure/active-directory/manage-apps/assign-user-or-group-access-portal).